wishzx/ai-agent-wallet-assistant/README.md

 I'm building a simple AI agent that can perform ETH payments using the Wallet Development Kit (WDK), Hyperswarm RPC, and Hypercore/Hyperbee for storage.

+I’m really excited about using peer-to-peer (P2P) technology like Hypercore, Hyperbee, and Hyperswarm RPC for this project.
+It allows decentralized, trustless data sharing and communication without relying on central servers.
+This means more privacy, better resilience, and true ownership of data.
+Building an AI agent on top of this stack shows how modern blockchain and P2P protocols can combine to create powerful, user-centric applications that are both scalable and secure.

 ## Features

 ### 💬 Natural Language Communication